OpenTreeOfLife/reference-taxonomy/registry/README.md

 Define resolve(R,T) to be either a node in T, or undefined, as
 follows:

-* If R occurs as a constraint sample or exclusion in some other registration, then resolve(R,T) = m(R,T).
+* If R occurs as a sample in constraint belonging to some other registration, then resolve(R,T) = m(R,T).
-* If R has no topological constraints, then resolve(R,T) = m(R,T).
+* If R has no membership constraints, then resolve(R,T) = m(R,T).
-* If R has topological constraints and the constraints are all satisfied by exactly one node N, then resolve(R,T) = N.
+* If R has membership constraints and the constraints are all satisfied by exactly one node N, then resolve(R,T) = N.
-* If R has topological constraints and the constraints are all satisfied by more than one node, and the node m(R,T) is among those nodes, then resolve(R,T) = m(R,T).
-* If R has topological constraints and any constraint is not satisfied by any node N, then resolve(R,T) = undefined.
+* If R has membership constraints and no node N satisfies all of them (i.e. every node fails to satisfy at least one constraint), then resolve(R,T) = undefined.
-* If the previous conditions don't apply, and any of the samples used in expressing a constraint does not resolve, then resolve(R,T) = m(R,T).
+* *Recovery from unresolved sample:* If the previous conditions don't apply, and one or more sample registrations used in a constraint does not resolve, then resolve(R,T) = m(R,T), assuming m(R,T) satisfies all constraints that *do* resolve.
+(This is risky because m(R,T) might fail to satisfy some constraint if it *did* resolve, but without this rule we get quite a large number of resolution failures.)
+* *Recovery from path ambiguity:* If R has membership constraints and there are two or more nodes that satisfy all of R's constraints, and the node m(R,T) is among those nodes, then resolve(R,T) = m(R,T).
+(Not clear that this is a good idea.)
+* Otherwise resolve(R,T) is undefined.

-Resolution by metadata is based on registrations and nodes on both values of attributes such as identifier in source taxonomy, OTT id, or name, and on their presence or absence.
+Resolution by metadata is based on both values of attributes (such as identifier in source taxonomy, OTT id, or name) and on whether attributes are present or absent.
 Attributes are checked in a priority order.
-If a node and a registration both have a particular attribute, they are metadata-compatible if and only if that attribute has the same value for both.  m(R,T) is the unique such node if there is one.
-Otherwise, the next attribute in order is considered.
-If no attribute has values for both the node and the registration, then no nodes (or equivalently all nodes) are compatible with the registration.
+If a node and a registration both have a particular attribute, they are metadata-compatible if and only if that attribute has the same value for both.  m(R,T) is then the unique such node if there is one.
+Otherwise, the next attribute in priority order is considered.
+If no attribute has values for both the node and the registration, then m(R,T) is undefined.

 The procedure is heuristic, since sometimes attribute values can 'change' and we want to allow for that.